plenoptic-org/plenoptic/docs/tutorials/advanced/Synthesis_extensions.md

 (synthesis-extensions)=
 # Extending existing synthesis objects

 Once you are familiar with the existing synthesis objects included in `plenoptic`, you may wish to change some aspect of their function.
-For example, you may wish to change how the `po.synth.MADCompetition` initializes the MAD image or alter the objective function of `po.synth.Metamer`.
+For example, you may wish to change how the {class}`MADCompetition <plenoptic.synthesize.mad_competition.MADCompetition>` initializes the MAD image or alter the objective function of {class}`Metamer <plenoptic.synthesize.metamer.Metamer>`.
 While you could certainly start from scratch or copy the source code of the object and alter them directly, an easier way to do so is to create a new sub-class: an object that inherits the synthesis object you wish to modify and over-writes some of its existing methods.

-For example, you could create a version of `po.synth.MADCompetition` that starts with a different natural image (rather than with `image` argument plus normally-distributed noise) by creating the following object:
+For example, you could create a version of {class}`MADCompetition <plenoptic.synthesize.mad_competition.MADCompetition>` that starts with a different natural image (rather than with `image` argument plus normally-distributed noise) by creating the following object:

 ```{code-cell} ipython3
 import warnings